-Salt Lake Area Vocational School is designed to teach technical knowledge, related information and trade skills.
+Salt Lake Area Vocational School is designed to teach only specific things, namely, technical knowledge and trade skills.
 It is assumed that before a student enters this school he will have acquired the ordinary educational skills and knowledge through the regular school system.